 “I might die if I sleep alone,” he told the shadows.
 They responded by growing a little more.
 “I’m not supposed to be alone.
 I’m supposed to be watched.”
 They grew.
 “I’m like an apple… an apple that’s always ripe,” he squeaked.
 They grew.
 “Always shiny and ripe, but you can’t drop me!
 I’ll be no good then.
 You have to be careful with me.”
 They grew.

-Tears started to come out of his eyes, but even they felt wrong.
+Tears emerged from his eyes, but even they felt wrong.
 They were supposed to hop out of the corners of his eyes, like sparks off an electric saw.
 Instead they ran straight down his cheeks like syrup, like the tears of men.
 These tears were not to communicate his pain; they simply were pain.

 Feisty ran forward into a shadowy cavern of rubble.
 He tripped over his own feet and colorful shards of plaster and plastic that faded with the light.
 It was the ruins of one of his rides, perhaps something with little singing automatons.
 It must have had small boats instead of carts, because the ground rapidly became wet.
 Deeper and deeper the ferret went into the dark water.
 He’d already lost the direction he’d entered from, but there was something in the distance.
 It still had enough of its rainbow paint that he could make it out.